igrishaev/pg2/README.md

 ~~~

 Elements might be everything that can be JSON-encoded: numbers, strings,
-boolean, etc. The only tricky case is vectors.
+boolean, etc. The only tricky case is a vector.
 To not break the algorithm that
 traverses the matrix, wrap a vector element with `pg/json-wrap`:

 ~~~clojure